Maksl5/blue-hunter/README.md

 ## Development
 For sure the game is currently under development.
 But this doesn't prevents me from opening the source here to GitHub.
 Keep in mind, that classes that are written for security purposes of course are not published.
 Security does play an important role in this society, so please excuse me, that I will not share any of my hash/security algorithms or fields, that contain secure content.
-The peculiarity of this project is, that you can get the newest nightly available, right from my testing purposes from the [bin/](https://github.com/Maksl5/blue-hunter/tree/master/bin) folder.
+The peculiarity of this project is, that you can get the newest nightly available, right from my testing purposes pushed to the [bin/](https://github.com/Maksl5/blue-hunter/tree/master/bin) folder.
 So you can always keep an eye on this and check out, what's new now.
 Updates of the .apk are very frequently.
 If I just worked on the project on a day, there will be the corresponding .apk available at this day.

 ----------